Input fields with a name attribute with more than 64 characters are ignored

 As i use the default Linux PHP Package, i am afraid its a very common

-#6 Updated by Karsten Dambekalns about 9 years ago
+#6 Updated by Karsten Dambekalns over 9 years ago

 - Status changed from Needs Feedback to Accepted